OwaisAD/fullstack_typescript/week3/vanillats/README.md

 - run `npm install`
 - run `npm run dev`

-I made a file alerter.ts and implemented a function that takes a HTMLDivElement as a parameter.
+I made a file src/alerter.ts and implemented a function that takes an HTMLDivElement as the argument.
 It creates and input field and a button, which it then appends to the HTMLDivElement.
-This function is imported used in main.ts.
+This function is imported and used in src/main.ts.

 # Exercise 2